zumbalogy/command_search/README.md

 command_search does not require an engine and should be easy to set up.

+command_search works with [PostgreSQL](https://www.postgresql.org/),
+[MongoDB](https://www.mongodb.com/), and in-memory arrays of Ruby hashes.

 command_search is written with performance in mind and should have minimal overhead for most queries.

 A sample Rails app using command_search can be seen at [github.com/zumbalogy/command_search_example](https://github.com/zumbalogy/command_search_example).

 A live version can be found at [earthquake-search.herokuapp.com](https://earthquake-search.herokuapp.com/).

-Feedback, questions, bug reports, pull requests, and feature requests are welcome.
+Feedback, questions, bug reports, pull requests, and suggestions are welcome.

 ## Install
 Command Line: